runonbitcoin/walleteering/demo/README.md

 ## About

-Demo showing how a third-party wallet might be plugged into Run to (1) own jigs and (2) pay for transactions.
-This is done by creating an adapter that implements Run's `Owner` and `Purse` APIs, which allows Run to talk to the wallet.
-This adapter object is passed as `wallet` when creating Run.
+Demo showing how a third-party wallet might be plugged into RUN to (1) own jigs and (2) pay for transactions.
+This is done by creating an adapter that implements RUN's `Owner` and `Purse` APIs, which allows RUN to talk to the wallet.
+This adapter object is passed as `wallet` when creating a `Run` instance.

 ## Running the demo